Stop! Your Lease Extension in Heacham Could Be FREE

 Main reasons to start your Heacham lease extension

-It is conventional wisdom that a property with more than 100 years remaining is worth roughly the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.
+It is conventional wisdom that a property with over one hundred years remaining is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.

 Lender Requirement